charlesUnixPro/OMGWTF2A/README.txt

 The application requires that the GL, GLU and X11 libraries be installed.

-Git the executable "coinFlip" or "coinFlip32" from github.
+Git the executable "coinFlip" or "coinFlip32" and the textures/ subdirectory from github.
 Run it:

    ./coinFlip
  or